2021 Konya massacre

 The Konya massacre refers to the murder of seven members of a Kurdish family in the Meram district of Konya Province, Turkey, on 30 July 2021.
-The house where the family was living was set on fire afterwards.
+The house where the family was living was set on fire.

 Background

-The family moved to Konya from Kars Province and had lived since twenty-four years in Meram, Konya.
+The family moved to Konya from Kars Province and had lived for twenty-four years in Meram, Konya.
 The family was threatened before and attacked in front of their home in May 2021.
 In the attack in May, several family members needed medical assistance, one man received a wound on the head which required twenty stitches, another member of the family was stabbed, and a woman's arm was broken.
-According to an interview given by members of the family to Duvar, the attackers where close to the far-right Nationalist Movement Party(MHP) and threatened not to permit Kurds to live in the neighborhood.
+According to an interview given by members of the family to Duvar, the attackers where close to the far-right Nationalist Movement Party (MHP) and threatened not to permit Kurds to live in the neighborhood.
 Several people were apprehended following the attack, but the judge ruled for their release.